conan-io/conan-io.github.io/_posts/2021-07-09-New-conan-release-1-38.markdown

         self.output.info(f"transitive deps: {', '.join([dep.ref.name for dep in trans_deps.values()])}")
 ```

-The recipe above should output for example:
+The output would look like this:

 ```bash
 mypkg/1.0: Calling generate()